Skip to main content

 Introduction

 Small bony fishes, such as zebrafish and stickleback, are commonly used as experimental models in the laboratory.
 DNA is routinely collected from these animals for genetic identification (genotyping).
 The current standard procedure to sample DNA is fin clipping, which involves placing the fish under nonterminal anaesthesia and removing a portion of the caudal fin with a scalpel.
-While fin clipping reliably generates good quality DNA samples for identifying animals by PCR, there is evidence that it affects fish health and welfare, leading to pain, stress and changes in behaviour [1-7].
+While fin clipping reliably generates good quality DNA samples for identifying animals by PCR, there is evidence that it affects fish health and welfare, leading to pain, stress and changes in behaviour [1-7, reviewed in 24].
 This in turn can result in greater variation in physiological and behavioural data [8].

-Dr Will Norton and colleagues, at the University of Leicester and Nottingham Trent University, have shown that skin swabbing can be used to successfully collect DNA from zebrafish and stickleback.
+Dr Will Norton and colleagues, at the University of Leicester and Aberystwyth University, have shown that skin swabbing can be used to successfully collect DNA from zebrafish and stickleback.
 Interest in skin swabbing as a refinement is growing, and researchers and technicians have an increasing number of questions about whether this technique is applicable to their work, and how to perform skin swabbing correctly.
 This resource contains detailed information to help research groups learn more about skin swabbing as a welfare refinement, and how to establish a protocol for skin swabbing in their laboratory.

 A stickleback being swabbed